Icterus (Jaundice) in Cats

 The causes of icterus fall into three major categories:

-• Destruction of red blood cells.
+1. Destruction of red blood cells.
 The process of red cell destruction is known as hemolysis.
 It can occur within blood vessels (intravascular hemolysis) or in the spleen and liver (extravascular hemolysis).
-Hemolysis causes a type of anemia called hemolytic anemia, which is different from blood loss anemia that is a result of bleeding from an injury.
+Hemolysis causes hemolytic anemia, which is different from blood loss anemia—a result of bleeding from an injury.

 How is icterus diagnosed?

-The diagnosis of icterus itself is usually straightforward by means of a physical examination.
-Occasionally, a blood sample is drawn for some other reason and the serum is noted to be yellow before the cat becomes visibly jaundiced.
-In these cases, the yellow serum is usually an indication of impending problems, and your veterinarian will recommend a complete diagnostic work-up.
+Icterus is usually straightforward to diagnose through a physical examination.
+Occasionally, a blood sample is taken for some other reason and the serum (liquid portion of the blood) is noted to be yellow before the cat becomes visibly jaundiced.
+Yellow serum is an indication of impending problems, and your veterinarian will recommend a complete diagnostic work-up.

 How is hemolysis diagnosed?

 Your veterinarian will perform a test called a complete blood count (CBC).
 The CBC measures the number of red blood cells, white blood cells, and platelets (important for normal blood clotting).
-If an automated machine is used to perform the CBC, the red blood cells will be measured by a direct red blood cell count.
-As part of the CBC, tests called the packed cell volume (PCV) and/or the hematocrit will determine the proportion of the blood that is red blood cells.
-These measurements will indicate whether the cat is anemic.
+A low red blood cell count indicates your cat is anemic.
 Other components of the CBC will help determine whether the anemia is caused by hemolysis, including an examination of a blood smear to look for immature red blood cells, abnormal red blood cells, or unusual clumping of cells.

 What causes hemolysis?

-Hemolysis can be caused by toxic plants, chemicals, drugs, parasites on the surface of the red blood cells, heartworms, autoimmune diseases, and cancer.
+Hemolysis can be caused by toxins, drugs, parasites on the red blood cells, heartworm disease, infections, autoimmune diseases, and cancer.
 Several additional tests may be needed to determine which of these is causing the hemolysis and resulting icterus in your cat.

 How is liver disease determined to be the cause of jaundice?

-3) Surgical wedge biopsy.
-The cat is placed under general anesthesia, and the abdomen is opened surgically.
-This permits direct visualization of the liver and the surgeon can choose the exact site for biopsy.
+3. Surgical wedge biopsy.
+The cat is placed under general anesthesia and the abdomen is opened surgically, allowing the surgeon to see the liver and choose the exact site for biopsy.
 A piece of the liver is surgically removed using a scalpel.
 This approach gives the most reliable biopsy sample.
+Laparoscopic surgery may also be considered to obtain biopsy samples, using small incisions and specialized instruments.

 What types of liver disease cause icterus?